Day 171: Love

 By the way, I really like these references to Final Fantasy in the bosses.
 I’m sad to say this is the last one we’ll be seeing in Days.
 Unless I missed a reference or two?

-After the Engine has lost its pilots it will retreat back up the bridge, dropping boxes full of Soldiers in hopes of distracting you.
-You can kill the Soldiers if you’re hoping for a petty HP boost but they’re probably better left ignored.
-Once the archers respawn, it’s back to the drill, but with luck the Engine will be so far away from the gate that you’ll be able to attack the ram multiple times, and things will go easy on you again.
+If the Engine loses its pilots, it will retreat back up the bridge, dropping boxes full of Soldiers in hopes of distracting you.
+You can kill the Soldiers if you’re hoping for a petty HP boost, but they’re better left ignored.
+Once the archers respawn, it’s back to the drill, but with luck, the Engine will be so far away from the gate that you’ll be able to attack the ram multiple times, and things will go easy on you again.

-Of course, nothing is as easy as it sounds, and since nothing about this sounds easy at all you can imagine how awful this is going to get.
+Of course, nothing is as easy as it sounds, and since nothing about this sounds easy in the first place, you can imagine how awful this is going to get.
 The Engine’s attacks are absurdly powerful, and the fight itself tedious, as you just jump and literally try to take apart a wall with a sword.
 Jump chop chop.
 Jump chop chop.
 Jump chop chop.
 Jump chop chop.
 The bosses are where people start to lose their interest and respect for Days, I find.

-The Challenges are, naturally, even worse (fun fact: the Ordeal Badge is behind the Infernal Engine and can only be grabbed by killing it.
+The Challenges are even worse (fun fact: the Ordeal Badge is behind the Infernal Engine and can only be grabbed by killing it.
 Wait did I say “fun” fact?
 I meant “a considerable setback if overlooked”).
 Both challenges have the “Take 50% more damage” parameter.
 The first is a speed run.
-The second, at Enemy Level +30 and that damned +50% damage, is an avoid damage challenge, as though you didn’t have enough incentive.
+The second, at Enemy Level +30 and that damned +50% damage, is an “avoid damage” challenge, as though you didn’t have enough incentive.
 I was already shooting for that, thanks!

 Xaldin shows up out of nowhere to provide this insightful counterpoint.
 “Cloying nonsense.”
 Yes, hm, I see.
 He says the Beast can’t possibly love, and Roxas… *sigh*… Roxas doesn’t know what “love” is.
 I mean, I guess that’s fine given that he’s a Nobody, but this is the hundredth godforsaken… Xaldin covers the basics and says: “They think the power of love will save them?
 That’s the stuff of poetry, not practicality.”
 Roxas, our six-year-old literalist, attaches himself to the phrase “power of love.”
 “Love is a power?” he asks.
 This is just… so…… Xaldin says “love never lasts,” which is important, and says that should be obvious to anyone.
 Roxas is still wondering what love is, and wonders if it’s specifically fighting for what’s important to you.
 I hate this so much, especially when there are actual good parts in this sequence going completely under the radar of this stock plot.
 There’s a reason I’m getting all worked up about this right now, and it’s because I came into this wanting to talk about why the scene was important, forgetting Roxas was going to spend the entire duration trying to goad me into making a Haddaway joke!